Updated August 21, 2023

-- If a user does not want to print some page, then he can do from settings where he will get an option of the page and he can give.
+- If a user does not want to print some page, he can do from settings where he will get an option of the page and give.
 Ex- 2 to 10 (Here home page will not be printed)

-- In Print setting a user can ignore the print area selection as per his requirement.
+- In the Print setting, a user can ignore the print area selection as required.

-- If a user sets any print area in excel, then only that area will be printed which the user has selected and a print area will be saved when a user will save the workbook.
+- If a user sets any print area in Excel, then only that area will be printed, which the user has selected, and a print area will be saved when a user saves the workbook.

-- A user can also shrink the printout to one page wide or one page high.
-He just needs to select Custom Scaling Options and need to enter manually a scaling percentage or to fit the printout to a specific number of pages wide and tall.
+- Users can also shrink the printout to one page wide or one page high.
+He just needs to select Custom Scaling Options and manually enter a scaling percentage or fit the printout to a specific number of pages wide and tall.
 Be careful.

-- Under the Header/Footer tab, a user can determine what will be in the header part and what will be in the footer of each of the pages of the printout.
+- Under the Header/Footer tab, a user can determine what will be in the header part and the footer of each of the printout pages.

-- If a user doesn’t want a header or a footer. select the first option, “none”, from the list of the predetermined options.
+- Suppose a user doesn’t want a header or a footer.
+Select the first option, “none”, from the list of the predetermined options.

-This has been a guide to Print in excel.
-Here we have discussed on How to Print entire excel workbook with N number of copies and to print selected area workbook with the page orientation with printing settings and properties along with practical examples.
+This has been a guide to Print in Excel.
+We have discussed how to Print the entire Excel workbook with N number of copies and print a selected area workbook with the page orientation, printing settings, properties, and practical examples.
 You can also go through our other suggested articles –